-There is plentiful disabled toilet provision for the size of the schools with two accessible toilets.
+There is plentiful disabled toilet provision for the size of the school with 4 accessible toilets (including the new wet room).
 The accessible toilets must be kept clear at all times of clutter to ensure that they are in fit-for-use condition.
-The school must ensure that emergency alarm cords and loose and can be reached from the ground should an emergency occur.
-Some issues were spotted in the accessible toilets and we have made recommendations in the relevant section below.
+All fixtures and fittings should be at an accessible height (i.e. to be used by someone in a wheelchair) and should contrast in colour to the back wall.
+Some issues were spotted in the accessible toilets, and we have made recommendations in the relevant section below.